Vincent Dilorenzo: Club career

 Vincent Dilorenzo made his début for Warrington on Saturday 19 March 1932, and he played his last match (in his second spell) for Warrington on Saturday 16 March 1940, he was transferred from Warrington to Bradford Northern, he played matches on loan from Bradford Northern to Warrington as a guest during World War II, he played 4-matches on loan from Bradford Northern to Leeds as a guest during World War II against; Swinton at Station Road, Swinton on Saturday 22 December 1945, Hunslet F.C. at Headingley, Leeds on Tuesday 25 December 1945, Bramley at Headingley, Leeds on Saturday 29 December 1945 and Salford at The Willows, Salford on Saturday 5 January 1946, he was transferred from Bradford Northern to St. Helens, he made his début for St. Helens in the 12–7 victory over Workington Town at Knowsley Road, St. Helens on Saturday 12 October 1946, and he played his last match for St. Helens in the 8–11 defeat by Swinton at Knowsley Road, St. Helens on Saturday 26 February 1949.

 Coaching career

 Representative career

 Vincent Dilorenzo was a trainer of Australia during the 1959–60 Kangaroo tour.

-Genealogical information

-Vincent Dilorenzo was the son of Michele DiLorenzo (born in Naples, Italy – death unknown) and Ada Susannah H. (née Gittins, birth registered first 1/4 1872 in Aston district – death registered second 1/4 1948 (aged 76) in Warrington district).
-Vincent Dilorenzo's marriage to Ida M. (née Murphy, born 10 January 1917, birth registered first 1/4 1917 in North Bierley (Bradford) district – death registered first 1/4 1979 (aged 61–62) in Warrington district) was registered during first 1/4 1937 in Bradford district.
-They had children; Ann Dilorenzo (birth registered fourth 1/4 in Warrington district), Michele Dilorenzo (birth registered third 1/4 in Warrington district), Terence Dilorenzo (birth registered 5 April 1947 in Warrington district – Aplastic Anemia 15 April 2012), and Kevin Dilorenzo (birth registered fourth 1/4 in Warrington district).